v-rgrace/Viva/Viva/goals/viva-goals-healthy-okr-program/check-in-okrs-overview.md

 In this article, we'll discuss:

 - How to define and describe the two types of check-ins you can do with Viva Goals.
-- Examples of the two types and when to use them.
+- Examples of the two types, and when to use them.
 - The benefits of using data integrations for your check-in reviews.

 > [!NOTE]